cabouman/cython_sandbox/README.md

 ``cd cython_sandbox``

-In order to compile and install the package, run the following command for the ``gcc`` compiler,
+In order to compile and install the package, run the following command for the ``gcc`` compiler:

 ``CC=gcc python setup.py install``

-And the following command for ``clang`` compiler,
+And the following command for the ``clang`` compiler:

 ``CC=clang python setup.py install``